pytorch/tutorials/intermediate_source/ddp_tutorial.rst

 distributed synchronization points.
 Different processes are expected to launch the same number of synchronizations and reach these synchronization points in the same order and enter each synchronization point at roughly the same time.
-Otherwise, fast processes might arrive early and timeout on waiting for stragglers.
-Hence, users are responsible for balancing workloads distributions across processes.
-Sometimes, skewed processing speeds are inevitable due to, e.g., network delays, resource contentions, unpredictable workload spikes.
+Otherwise, fast processes might arrive early and timeout while waiting for stragglers.
+Hence, users are responsible for balancing workload distributions across processes.
+Sometimes, skewed processing speeds are inevitable due to, e.g., network delays, resource contentions, or unpredictable workload spikes.
 To avoid timeouts in these situations, make sure that you pass a sufficiently large ``timeout`` value when calling `init_process_group <https://pytorch.org/docs/stable/distributed.html#torch.distributed.init_process_group>`__.